 It’s actually not necessary.
 “Owners of the business do not require tipping and it may be viewed as inappropriate,” says JustAnswer etiquette expert August Abbott.

-But sometimes, where you’re going may change the equation, making it all that more confusing.
+But sometimes, where you’re going may change the equation, making it all the more confusing.

 “People are expected to tip based upon their lifestyle,” Smith says.
 “If you are going to fancier salons, receiving more deliveries, frequenting nicer restaurants, and traveling to posher vacations, you will need to increase your tipping budget to cover the services you are enjoying.”